 AwardWallet receives compensation from advertising partners for links on the blog.
 Terms Apply to the offers listed on this page.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

-There's a new promotion to buy Hilton points with a 100% bonus through September 20, 2020.
+Hilton recently launched a new promotion to buy Hilton points.
+Members will get a 100% bonus when buying points now through December 31, 2020.
 After factoring in the bonus, this translates into a price of 0.5¢ per point.
-That's the approximate baseline value I assign to Hilton points.
+That's the approximate baseline value we assign to Hilton points.

 - A Note on Buying Hilton Points

 - When Does it Make Sense to Buy Hilton Points?

 - Buy Hilton Points with the Right Rewards Card

 - Hilton Buy Points Promotion History